zetabotco/blog-en/site/content/blog/10-essential-customer-service-skills-you-can-boost-with.md

 ---
-draft: true
+draft: false
-author: Riqsy
+author: Rizky Oktiano
-title: 10 Essential Customer Service Skills You Can Boost With
+title: 10 Essential Customer Service Skills You Can Boost with AI
-metaTitle: 10 Essential Customer Service Skills You Can Boost With
+metaTitle: "Enhancing Essential Customer Service Skills with AI: A Top 10 Guide"
 metaDescription: " Discover the Crucial Role of AI in Modern Customer service.
   Explore 10 essential customer service skills and how AI transforms your customer services"